 #3.
 Network with small content creators on YouTube

-You can grow your YouTube subscribers by 10 fold if you’re featured on an authority YouTube channel that has a huge following.
+You can grow your YouTube subscribers tenfold if you’re featured on an authority YouTube channel that has a considerable following.

-But when you’re launching a new channel, it’s almost impossible to get featured on bigger YouTube channels in your niche (unless you have prior connections with the channel creators).
+But when you’re launching a new channel, it’s almost impossible to get featured on more prominent YouTube channels in your niche (unless you have prior connections with the channel creators).

 But here’s good news: you don’t always need help from the big players.
 You can network with other small content creators on YouTube to grow your subscribers, views, and following on YouTube.

 Who are small content creators?

 - People who are just getting started with YouTube (in a similar niche to yours)